zmap/zmap/CONTRIBUTING.md

 Contributing to ZMap
 ====================

+For maintainers: see [RELEASING.md](RELEASING.md) for the release process.

 ZMap accepts contributions in the form of issues and pull requests.
 In either case, before posting please [search](https://github.com/zmap/zmap/issues) to see if your change or bug report has been addressed previously.